 - Developing savings products and solutions that better meet the needs of self-employed people (maximising convenience, flexibility and liquidity).

 - Testing our predictions via a combination of lab based studies and real-world randomised controlled trials.

 The challenge to increase self-employed people’s long-term savings behaviours is not trivial, with big implications for people’s quality of life as they age, and for government finances in years to come.
 At i2 media research we’re really pleased to be helping to address the challenge.
-Please read the full report of the research and get in contact with NEST Insight if you’d like to be involved in supporting the next stages of the research or to discuss it further.
+Please read the full research report and get in contact with Nest Insight if you’d like to be involved in supporting the next stages of the research or to discuss it further.

 By Professor Jonathan Freeman, managing director at i2 media research

 i2 media research limited is based at Goldsmiths University of London.
 A small interdisciplinary team of experts in consumer insight, user experience research and strategy, i2 explores how humans and technology can work together for the benefit of consumers and business.
 To find out more, visit i2mediaresearch.com.